 Day Two of Egypt Visa Renewal: Paperwork and collection

-Cost: Take 50 per person (or more for fancier food).
-Just taxi fares, and coffee/food while you wait.
+Cost: Take 600+ per person (or more for fancier food).
+There are additional fees of 530, but you want extra money for food and taxi fares Just taxi fares, and coffee/food while you wait.

 Main events: Paperwork, collection